• Home page

 Map of the Pyrenean Valleys in Béarn

-The inhabitants of the valley have always had a lot of autonomy and very early on established their own democratic functioning, punctuated by transhumance, which is still today at the beginning of summer an event not to be missed.
-The emblematic product of the valley is of course sheep's cheese, of a taste quality labeled by the Ossau-Iraty appellation, known and recognized far beyond the region.
+The inhabitants of the Valley have always had a lot of autonomy and established their own democratic functioning very early on, punctuated by transhumance.
+The latter still constitute today, at the beginning of summer, an event not to be missed.
+The emblematic product of the valley is of course the sheep's cheese, of a taste quality labeled by the Ossau-Iraty appellation.
+It is known and recognized well beyond the region.

-The Aspe Valley is close to both the Basque Country and Aragon on the Spanish side, while being typically Béarnaise, so it is also a valley with a very strong identity and strong character.
-But the Aspe valley is also and above all a valley of breathtaking beauty, needle cirques and other gorges rub shoulders there in perfect harmony, it is the opportunity to discover magnificent small picturesque villages. such as Escot, Bedous, Lourdios, or even Accous.
+The Aspe Valley is close to both the Basque Country and Aragon on the Spanish side, while being typically Béarnaise.
+It is therefore a valley with a very strong identity and a strong character.
+But, the Aspe Valley is also, and above all, a valley of breathtaking beauty.
+Cirques, needles and other gorges coexist in perfect harmony.
+It is an opportunity to discover magnificent little picturesque villages such as Escot, Bedous, Lourdios or Accous.

-The Barétous Valley, on the border of the neighboring Soule and therefore of the Basque Country, is in their image a very green region, made of meadows and forests, fir trees in altitude.
-It is the valley of origin of the three musketeers, Aramis, Porthos and Athos, who, forced to flee the overpopulation of the time in the valley, like many cadets, then enlist in the special troops of musketeer regiments : the famous cadets of Gascony.
+The Barétous Valley, on the border of the neighboring Soule and therefore of the Basque Country, is a very green region made of meadows and pine forests at altitude.
+It is the valley of origin of the three musketeers, Aramis, Porthos and Athos, who, forced to flee the overpopulation of the time in the Valley, like many cadets, then enlisted in the special troops of musketeer regiments: the famous cadets of Gascony.

 The Barétous Valley